Flood Advisory issued for Maricopa by NWS - News Break

-Effective: 2021-07-22 18:50:00 PDT Expires: 2021-07-22 22:45:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-03 02:04:00 CDT Expires: 2021-08-03 05:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Maricopa The National Weather Service in Phoenix has issued a * Arroyo and Small Stream Flood Advisory for Maricopa County in south central Arizona * Until 1030 PM MST. * At 719 PM MST, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause arroyo and small stream flooding. * Some locations that will experience flooding include Wickenburg.alerts.weather.gov
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Hidalgo The National Weather Service in Brownsville has issued a * Flood Advisory for Southwestern Hidalgo County in deep south Texas * Until 530 AM CDT. * At 222 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Mission, Hidalgo, Palmview, Palmhurst, Sharyland, South McAllen, Mission Regional Medical Center, Castro Elementary School, Lloyd & Dolly Bentsen Elementary School, Sharyland High School, Mission Fire Station Number 3, Madero, B.l.
+Gray Junior High School, Mission Fire Station Number 5, Brown Middle School, Veterans Memorial High School, Mcallen Convention Center, Airport Park, Los Encinos Community Park and Rowe High School.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
+This additional rain will result in minor flooding.

 Comments / 0